DepFCD/DepFCD/README.md

 # Dependency Facade: The Coupling and Conflicts between Android Framework and Its Customization
-This project contains the tool, data, and scripts of our ICSE 2023 under-reviewing work —— `Dependency Facade: The Coupling and Conflicts between Android Framework and Its Customization`.
-The directory is conducted as follows.
+This repository illustrates the tool, data, and scripts of our ICSE2023 under-reviewing work —— `Dependency Facade: The Coupling and Conflicts between Android Framework and Its Customization`.
+The directory is organized as follows.
-Please note that due to paper page limit, we attach Section `Threats to Validity` <here>.
+Please note that due to paper page limit, we attach Section `Threats to Validity` in this readme <here>.
 We opened all of the collected data of the investigated open-source subjects.
-As for the close-source industrial (IndustrialX) subject, because of the confidential issue and file size limit of GitHub, we only upload key research data and scripts to this repository.
+As for the close-source industrial (IndustrialX) subject, we cannot open its detailing data  because of the confidential issue.
+Due to the file size limit of GitHub, we upload the processed data and scripts to this repository.
+Please connect us for the large-scale raw data if required.

 The whole directory goes like the following:
 ```